 “Hell no I don’t have a gift for you.
 Back off, man!
 Don’t touch me, I don’t know you.
 Can’t you see that none of us want to talk to you?”
 He stops, but cheekily pokes my arm.
 The dude wants to fight.
 What is with this psycho morning?

-“Oh your man is so hard,” he sneers to Fiona.
+“Oh your man is so tough,” he sneers to Fiona.
 “What’s he gonna do?”
 He keeps trying to goad me into something.
 I do sincerely want to clock him at this point.
-But his creepy friends are lurking nearby, and we only have like 30 minutes to spare to catch our flight, most of which will be taxi ride.
+But his creepy friends are lurking nearby, and we only have about 30 minutes to spare to catch our flight, most of which will be taxi ride.
 We all make a move to get in the cab.

 The taxi driver is done loading the luggage, and attempts to close the hatch, when rando sticks his head in, preventing the driver from closing it, and tries to say goodbye and to tell us to tip the taxi driver well.